henry4k/konstrukt/Conventions.md

 Begin names with an underscore to mark them as private.
 Like `_myPrivateAttribute`.

-Package names resemble the file path that refers to the modue:
+Package names resemble the file path that refers to the modue.
-`core/welder/WelderEffects` refers to `core/welder/WelderEffects.lua`.

-Classes created using middleclass, must contain the complete package path in their name.
+Classes created using middleclass start with the package name, but omit the file extension.
+(You wouldn't postfix C++ classes either, right?)

     local Spark = class('core/effects/Spark', Effect)